 Filmed down in Durango (the Mexico Mexico), the cinematography by John Coquillin is frequently beautiful.
 Bob Dylan’s superb lament “Knockin’ On Heaven’s Door” works to great effect in the soundtrack (the classic ballad became a big hit).
-Costumes and props, gritty feel and a plethora of ker-boom sound effects are what you “wouldn’t have any other way.”
+Costumes and props, the gritty feel and a plethora of ker-boom sound effects are what you “wouldn’t have any other way.”

 There’s one helluva lotta shootin’, and a couple of the gunfights have some real kick: the great R.G.
 Armstrong could project self-justifying malevolence good as anyone this side of a certain President and the wonderful sequence with Slim Pickens, Katy Jurado and L.Q.
 Jones is magnificent, truly heart-rending.
 Coburn is fine, doing what’s required, but his Garrett is dour from the get-go, and it’s a steep hill to raise much sympathy for him.